Product thinking

 A good version may not remove humans from the loop.
 It may move humans to the highest-leverage point in the loop.

-Current systems ask humans to do a lot of coordination labor: read every thread, remember context, connect dots, rewrite updates, repeat decisions, chase owners, reconcile conflicting docs, notice that two teams are misaligned, remember what happened last time, and translate judgment into artifacts.
+Current systems ask humans to do a lot of coordination labor: read every thread, remember context, connect dots, rewrite updates, repeat decisions, chase owners, reconcile conflicting docs, notice that two teams are misaligned, remember what happened last time, and translate judgment into messages, docs, tickets, and plans.

 I would want an AI system to ask humans for different things: judgment, values, tradeoffs, taste, accountability, final calls, and exceptions.
-The machine can prepare the surface.
-The human still owns the decisions that matter.
+The system can prepare the decision.
+The human still owns the calls that matter.

 This is a more modest view of automation than "the AI does the work."
 It says the AI can reduce the cost of reaching the right judgment point, not simply increase the amount of activity around the old one.